scharm-to-charm/scharm-fitter/README.md

  - The workspace creation routine prints a lot of errors of the form:
    `ERROR argument with name nom_something is already in this set`.
 These are _probably_ just harmless overwrites, since the nominal value shouldn't be use in the fit, but it should be checked.
+For now these errors are being filtered from the output stream.
  - Workspace creation produces about 5 files, only one of which we seem to need.
 Right now I'm deleting the others, should make sure this is safe.